 CHRIS SIMPSON grew up in Bracknell and Slough.
-He has worked as a waiter, a cinema projectionist, a shoe salesman, an attendant in an amusement arcade, hiring out construction and demolition tools, a pasty seller, a caretaker for a primary school, a teaching assistant and a tutor.
+He has worked as a waiter, a cinema projectionist, a shoe salesman, an attendant in an amusement arcade, hiring out construction and demolition tools, a pasty seller, a caretaker for a primary school, a teaching assistant, a tutor and a facilities manager.
 He was a collaborator on a sketch show and has performed as a stand-up comedian.

 He received a First in Creative Writing at BA level from Birkbeck University.

 In 2016 he was nominated for the Royal Academy and Pin Drop Short Story Award 2016.